 Introduction

-This Guideline outlines recommendations and practices for the successful deployment and interfacing of traditional time division multiplexing (TDM) digital circuits and packet-based TDM circuit emulation services (CES) within a utility and between connected utilities.
+This guideline outlines recommendations and practices for the successful deployment and interfacing of traditional time division multiplexing (TDM) digital circuits and packet-based TDM circuit emulation services (CES) within a utility and between connected utilities.

 Proper synchronization of systems is required to ensure data is not lost due to TDM timing slips or CES jitter buffer (de-jitters, playout delay buffers) under-runs (underflows) and over-runs (overflows).